diss-proj/mlkem-hqc-testing-framework/README.md

 optimization features like turbo boost disabled.
 The process to achieve this is platform-specific, some example scripts can be found in `./test-server-scripts/`

+## git submodule
+The TLS handshake test framework is stored in a seperate git repository and imported as a submodule.
+When you clone this repository, run `git submodule update --init` to download it.